pandas-dev/pandas/doc/source/getting_started/intro_tutorials/10_text_data.rst

     </ul>

 .. warning::
-    There is also a :meth:`~Series.str.replace` methods available to replace a specific set of characters.
+    There is also a :meth:`~Series.str.replace` method available to replace a specific set of characters.
 However, when having a mapping of multiple values, this would become: